Our client, Steph, approached Pryers for help after she was involved in a cycling accident with a car.

 Steph, an experienced cyclist, cycled daily, both to work and leisurely.
 Her journey to work usually involved cycling to the station, getting on the train and then cycling on to work.

 On the day of the accident, Steph was going straight ahead on a roundabout.
-She was already established on the roundabout, when a vehicle ploughed straight onto the roundabout and collided into the left side of Steph, causing her to hit the bonnet of the car before landing on the ground.
-She was immediately transferred from the scene of the accident to the Hospital’s A&E Department by the Paramedics.
+She was already established on the roundabout when a vehicle ploughed onto the roundabout and collided into her left side.

-Steph eventually returned to work but has since had to take a break from cycling temporarily after recently having a baby.
+Steph eventually returned to work but shortly after had to take another break from cycling as she had a baby!

 If you have suffered injury because of a cycling accident, or any other road traffic accident then our team could help you.
 We could help you claim compensation to help you get back to living a more normal life.